CopernicaMarketingSoftware/Documentation/Publisher/en/rest-post-email-datarequest.md

 With this method you can post a request to collect all data available about an email address, apart from the profile/subprofile information.
-If we receive such a request, we will collect all the data and store this data in a JSON file.
-You can choose to receive this file, when it is ready, attached to an email, or when too large a link in an email, or via us posting the data to you.
+If we receive such a request we will collect all the data and store this data in a JSON file.
+You can choose to receive this file per email or with a POST request from us to your web address when it is ready.

+If you choose to receive it per email the file will be attached if possible, or linked if the size limit is exceeded.
 It is also possible to check if the data is available via a GET request and the unique ID that this method returns.